gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 Using this location as an escape route is the most interesting option, but it requires a lot of planning and a lot of information such as IP addresses or output ports.

-You also don’t know anything about where you’re going or what you might find there.
+You also do not know anything about where you are going or what you might find there.
 Perhaps there is a scheduled task that makes backup copies and sends the data to an external server.
 If they get that information, they can sneak in the backup data when it exits through the network card.

 You can risk jumping onto the network, but without the right data, you could become a lost data packet, which all the servers on the network will reject until it eventually disappears.

-The network card and the modem don’t have location data.
+The network card and the modem do not have location data.

 ### Storage Unit

 **Description:** This vast expanse resembles a loading dock with millions of light containers stacked on top of each other, forming long corridors.
 Everything looks the same, if not for the position codes that number each data container.
-Giant magnetic cranes hanging from the ceiling are constantly moving the boxes, so you have to be careful because they don’t care if they crush you.
+Giant magnetic cranes hanging from the ceiling are constantly moving the boxes, so you have to be careful because they do not care if they crush you.

 The main storage unit is the one where the server’s operating system is installed.